mhavey/marklogic/uml2es/README.md

 ## Intro

-This is a toolkit to support modeling MarkLogic data in UML and mapping that UML model to Entity Services.
+UML2ES is a toolkit to support modeling MarkLogic data in UML and mapping that UML model to Entity Services.
 For background, refer to the following blog posts:

 - <http://www.marklogic.com/blog/how-to-model-manage-entities-uml/>
 - <http://developer.marklogic.com/blog/uml-modeling-marklogic-entity-services>